- Differentiate between sexual and asexual reproduction in plants

 Fertilization occurs when a pollen grain reaches the egg in the ovary

 In a plant’s male reproductive organs, pollen develops inside the anther (see Figure above).
 When the flower is mature, the anther bursts open, releasing the pollen grains from the anther.
 Each pollen grain has a resilient covering that allows the pollen to survive under unfavorable conditions and move on wind, water, or with biological agents.
-When mature pollen grains reach the stigma, they tunnel down toward the ovary, forming two sperm cells to fertilize an egg when the tube reaches the ovary.
+When mature pollen grains reach the stigma, they tunnel down toward the ovary, delivering two sperm cells to fertilize an egg and secondary nutritive cell inside the ovary.

-Pollination is transfer of pollen from the anther to the stigma: on the same plant this is called self-pollination, while it is called outcrossing on another plant.
+Pollination is transfer of pollen from the anther to the stigma: on the same plant this is called self-pollination, and it is called outcrossing when it transfer to another plant.
 Self-pollination has the advantage of convenience, and doesn’t involve investment in nectar and pollen as food for pollinators.
 The disadvantage is of course that self-pollinators do not gain genetic diversity through outcrossing, so they lose the advantage of sex as a way to obtain new genetic material.
-Genetic diversity is necessary for evolution by natural selection to occur.
+Recall that genetic diversity is necessary for evolution by natural selection to occur.

 Plants have evolved many adaptations to avoid self-pollination.
 In some species, the pollen and the ovary mature at different times.
 Some flowers have evolved physical features that prevent self-pollination, such as two flower types with differences in anther and stigma length.
 Many plants, such as cucumber, have male and female flowers located on different parts of the plant, thus making self-pollination difficult.
 In a few plant species, the male and female flowers are actually on different plants!

-The most reliable mechanism for outcrossing is genetic incompatibility to prevent pollen from germinating or growing into the stigma of a flower.
-If plants do not have compatible genes, the pollen tube stops growing, and the pollen’s sperm never reaches the eggs.
+The most reliable mechanism for outcrossing is genetic incompatibility to prevent pollen from germinating or growing into the stigma.
+If plants do not have compatible genes, the pollen is rejected by stigma cells, and the pollen tube cannot form.

 Because plants cannot move to find mates, plants that do not self-pollinate depend on pollinators to help them mate.
 The majority of pollinators are biotic agents such as insects (like bees, flies, and butterflies), bats, birds, and other animals.
 Other plant species are pollinated by abiotic agents, such as wind and water.